-[Cost: 5] skip;
+[Cost: 5] skip; Example: [Cost: 5] skip ;

-Executing the above skip statement will consume 5 CPU resources from the deployment component where the cog was deployed.
+Executing the above skip statement will consume 5 Speed resources from the deployment component where the cog was deployed.

-If the resource configuration of the deployment component does not have infinite CPU resources, executing the above skip statement might take an observable amount of time proportional to its cost.
-For example, if the resource configuration contains 3 CPU resources, the skip statement will be executed within $\lceil 5/3 \rceil = 2$ time units.
+If the resource configuration of the deployment component does not have infinite speed resources, executing the above skip statement might take an observable amount of time proportional to its cost.
+For example, if the resource configuration contains 3 speed resources, the skip statement will be executed within $\lceil 5/3 \rceil = 2$ time units.

-3.1.2 Bandwidth
+3.1.1 Bandwidth

 Bandwidth is a measure of transmission speed.
 Bandwidth resources are consumed during method invocation and return statements.
 Bandwidth resources are consumed on both the sending and the receiving deployment component.
-We do not currently distinguish outgoing from incoming bandwidth since the case studies do not demand this distinction.
+We do not currently distinguish outgoing from incoming bandwidth since the case studies do not demand this distinction, so both incoming and outgoing messages consume from the same "budget".

-Bandwidth consumption is expressed via a Size annotation:
+Bandwidth consumption is expressed via a Size annotation to method invocation and return statements:

-''' [Size: 2 length(x)] o!m(x);

-[Size: 1] return 145; '''
+[Size: 2 length(x)] o!m(x); [Size: 1] return 145;